FredBettecher/FredBettecher/README.md

 ### I'm currently studying to become a full stack developer and start a career in the technology market
 - 🔭 I’m currently working on improving my back-end skills
 - 🌱 I’m currently learning postgreSQL
-- 👯 I’m looking to collaborate on any open source project, to gain XP and stop being such a noob
+- 👯 I’m looking to collaborate on any open source project to gain XP and stop being a noob
 - ⚡ Fun fact: I'm not funny at all 🤨

 ##

-### 📧 Contact me
+### 📧 How to contact me
 <div>
   <a href = "mailto:fredbettecher@gmail.com"><img src="https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white" target="_blank"></a>
   <a href="http://discordapp.com/users/414539277309968396" target="_blank"><img src="https://img.shields.io/badge/Discord-7289DA?style=for-the-badge&logo=discord&logoColor=white" target="_blank"></a>